-Anvar Mukhtorovich KURGANOV
+Anvar Mukhtorovich Kurganov

-Deputy Chief of the Languages learning Department of the Academy of the Ministry of Internal Affairs of the Republic of Uzbekistan Tashkent, Uzbekistan anvarjon74\74@mail.ru +99897 700 54 10
+Deputy Chief of the Languages learning Department of the Academy of the Ministry of Internal Affairs of the Republic of Uzbekistan

-Abstract

-This article deals with the linguacultural and semantic peculiarities of military-technical vocabulary in texts.
+Abstract - The article deals with the linguacultural and semantic features of military terms in texts.
 As the world is growing rapidly the technology and terminology of all sphere also growing at the same time.
 Here in this article we discussed some changes in military terminological base of English language.